Myles Straw Preview, Player Props: Guardians vs. Giants

-Myles Straw -- with an on-base percentage of .103 in his past 10 games, 190 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the San Francisco Giants, with Alex Cobb on the mound, on September 11 at 9:45 PM ET.
+On Tuesday, Myles Straw (.129 on-base percentage in past 10 games, 163 points below season-long percentage) and the Cleveland Guardians face the San Francisco Giants, whose starting pitcher will be Sean Manaea.
+First pitch is at 9:45 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Angels.
+He had a hitless performance in his most recent game (0-for-4) against the Giants.

 Myles Straw Game Info & Props vs. the Giants